Hold on!

 What is the best mobile app development platform?

 There are several mobile app development platforms that all aim to make creating an app easy.
 There is no set answer to which platform is the best because it comes down to personal preference and what you’re looking to get from your app.
-Obviously we'd recommend Builder.ai but don't take our word for it, read how we helped Pepsi digitise their distribution in the Middle East and saved Makro 98%on their order management system.
+Obviously we'd recommend Builder.ai but don't take our word for it, read how we helped Dubai Refreshments digitise their distribution in the Middle East and saved Makro 98%on their order management system.
 Or how Studio Store won 'Best Covid-19 Innovation for Recovery' at CogX for helping small businesses get online faster and more cost effectively than ever before.

 Is mobile app development the future?